GluuFederation/docs-openbanking-prod/docs/source/par-jarm.md

 # Pushed Authorization Requests(PAR) and JWT Secured Authorization Response Mode(JARM)
-This section covers details of two important features required by openbanking ecosystem.
+This section covers details of two important features required by open banking ecosystem.
 The Gluu Open Banking Identity Platform supports [PAR](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-par-07) and [JARM](https://openid.net/specs/openid-financial-api-jarm-ID1.html) specification.
-These two features are bundled in the installation so when you install the Gluu Openbanking Identity Platform the Authorization
+These two features are bundled in the installation so when you install the Gluu Open Banking Identity Platform the Authorization
 Server(AS) will support these features by default.
 The older/existing installation may require to update WAR/ image.

 Moreover, these features are also [FAPI certified for Brazil Open Banking (Based on FAPI 1 Advanced Final).](https://openid.net/certification/#FAPI_OPs)